Can You Make Soap That Looks Like Pie?

 - I made my signature cold process soap mix again and poured 2/3 of it onto a plastic disposable cake mold.

-- I placed the remaining 1/3 of soap mixture into a piping bag and used a basket weave metal tip nozzle to pipe the crust.
+- I placed the remaining 1/3 of the soap mixture into a piping bag and used a basket weave metal tip nozzle to pipe the crust.
 I piped it in a ribbon pattern and made sure that it looked very tight.
 I then let the entire pie cool.

-- After my pie cooled, I made another batch of soap mix (about 5 oz.), tinted it red and let it cool a bit since I did not want it runny.
+- After my pie cooled, I made another batch of soap mix (about 5 oz.), tinted it red, and let it cool a bit since I did not want it runny.
 Then I poured it on top.
 I let it cool again completely.

 - The next day, I set out to carve the strawberries.
 I wanted to try carving them from a whole pour instead of making individual strawberries.
 There was no particular reason for doing this; I just wanted to see if I could do it and still make it look as pretty and realistic as possible.
-So, I carved all the strawberries, bearing in mind that each one needed to be at a different angle and different level of stoutness.
+So, I carved all the strawberries, bearing in mind that each one needed to be at a different angle and a different level of stoutness.
 I also used a sharp tool to poke holes into the strawberries to make them look more real.

 - When I was satisfied with how it all looked, I smoothened the strawberries and the crust with a piece from an old set of tights (also known as stockings or pantyhose).

 - I made another batch of soap, dividing it into two.
 Half of it I tinted a transparent red and poured on top of the berries, only pouring what I needed.
-Half I tinted white, placed it in a piping bag, used a metal star nozzle and piped out "whipped cream".
+Half I tinted white, placed it in a piping bag, used a metal star nozzle, and piped out "whipped cream".

 - I spritzed alcohol on top to give it a shine.